 Aspen Mountain, the mothership, rises above Aspen and anchors the town as an alpine skiing village.
 It was the first mountain developed, putting Aspen on the map as a ski resort, and perhaps the most notorious of Colorado ski resorts.
 Commonly referred to as Ajax, Aspen Mountain does not have any green circle or beginner runs.

 The Silver Queen Gondola is a 15 to 20-minute ride from the Gondola Plaza (located on Durant Street) to the top of the mountain at 11,212 feet.
 More experienced skiers on Aspen Mountain may have the luck to come across one of the famed shrines hidden in the trees throughout the mountain, or enjoy the “Dumps”, double black, gladed Mine Dumps located on the skiers right of the mountain.
 Ruthie’s Run is another famous ski run located on Aspen Mountain and provides sweeping vistas of the Roaring Fork Valley.

-Restaurants on the mountain include the Sundeck, located at the peak, or Bonnie’s which is located at the base of intermediate run, North American.
-Ajax Tavern and Schlomo’s are fun dining options at the base of the mountain.
+Restaurants on the mountain include the Sundeck, located at the peak, and Bonnie’s which is located at the base of intermediate run, North American.
+Ajax Tavern is a fun dining and apres ski option at the base of the mountain.